GiovineItalia/Gadfly.jl/doc/geom_label.md

 Geom.label(;hide_overlaps=true)
 ```

+  * `position`: One of `:dynamic`, `:left`, `:right`, `:above`, `:below`,
+    `:centered`.
+If `:dynamic` is used, label positions will be adjusted to
+    avoid overaps.
+Otherwise, labels will be statically positioned left, right,
+    above, below, or centered relative to the point.

-  * `hide_overlaps`: If true, labels that would otherwise overlap another
+  * `hide_overlaps`: If true, and dynamic positioning is used, labels that would
-    label or be drawn outside the plot panel are hidden. (default: true)
+    otherwise overlap another label or be drawn outside the plot panel are
+    hidden. (default: true)

 # Examples